 Matthew S. Wiseman

-Matthew S. Wiseman is a Banting Fellow in the Department of History at St. Jerome’s University in the University of Waterloo.
-His research focuses on the history of science, technology, and medicine in Canada.
-With an eye toward understanding the social and political impacts of science, his published work examines the medical and ethical dimensions of state-sponsored research conducted at government, private, and academic institutions.
-He also studies the history of Canada’s National Research Council and the role of gender in the development and progression of the natural sciences in Canada.
+Matthew S. Wiseman is a Lecturer in the Department of History at the University of Waterloo.
+His research and teaching focuses on the social and cultural history of twentieth-century North America, including the role of public history and the development of modern science, technology, and medical research ethics.
+With an eye to understanding the social dynamics of science, his published work examines the complex political and moral dimensions of state-sponsored research conducted at government, private, and academic institutions.
+In this light, his current research studies the history of Canada’s National Research Council and gender-based discrimination encountered and overcome by women scientists.

-Wiseman is a Junior Fellow of the Bill Graham Centre for Contemporary International History in the Munk School of Global Affairs and Public Policy at the University of Toronto.
-He is also a Project Manager for Canada Declassified, an open-access repository of government records declassified under the Canadian Access to Information Act, as well as an active member of the Canadian International History Committee (CIH/HIC), a scholarly discussion network for the history of Canadian foreign affairs.
+In addition to his ongoing research, Wiseman is the Communications Director for the Canadian Science and Technology Historical Association (CSTHA) and a Junior Fellow of the Bill Graham Centre for Contemporary International History in the Munk School of Global Affairs and Public Policy at the University of Toronto.
+He is also a Project Manager for Canada Declassified, an open-access repository of government records released under Canada’s Access to Information Act.